-For Sync statements, the Start delay is measured from the end of one Sync statement to the start of the following Sync statement.
+For Sync statements, the Start delayis measured from the end of one Sync statement to the start of the following Sync statement.

-The following diagram shows the timing between Sync statements.
-The diagram shows two Sync statements, A and B. Sync statement B is a container for two further Sync statements, B-1 and B-2.
+The following diagram shows two Sync statements, A and B. Sync statement B is a container for two further Sync statements, B-1 and B-2.
 The times indicated are Start Delay A, Start Delay B, Start Delay C, T1, and T2.